arjun-prabhakar/mlb_outcomes/README.md

 #MLB Outcomes#
 **A Baseball Machine Learning Experiment**
-This project predicts the outcomes of MLB baseball games with over 65% accuracy.
-This is ~9% better than the casino oddsmakers.
+This project predicts the outcomes of MLB baseball games with approx 67% accuracy.
+This is ~10% better than the casino oddsmakers.

 ##How it Works##
 The project is broken up into these parts:
-1. **web scraper**: this builds a database of baseball stats sourced from baseball-reference.com.
+1. **web scraper**: this builds a database of baseball stats sourced from [baseball-reference.com](https://www.baseball-reference.com/boxes/).
 2. **features**: cleans data and calculates additional statistics for each game.
 3. **model**: finds the best parameters for our machine learning algorithm (xgboost)
 4. **predict**: generates predictions for today's games